ReactTraining/react-workshop/README.md

 - [ ] Bring a laptop (don't forget a long power cord).
 - [ ] Install this code (if you can't see the app in the browser after doing `npm run app`, then you don't quite have it installed yet).
 - [ ] Read our [JavaScript Primer](https://reacttraining.com/blog/javascript-the-react-parts/) to get caught up on modern JS syntax which is common in React.
+- [ ] Newer to React?
+Don't quite understand what JSX is or how Babel/Webpack plays a role?
+[We have some reading material for you](/reading) before the workshop.
 - [ ] You can take notes in the workshop, but just keep in mind we already wrote some for you.
-See the [Be Prepared](#be-prepared) section below.
+Checkout the "student lesson notes" file(s) in the root of the repo

 ## Install & Setup